xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

 Commit 1 Essence, store an Owned weapon Elsewhere.

 If the weapon is in line of sight, it can be called to her hand.
 The Solar can't be disarmed during combat.
+Prevents anyone else from re-attuning to the weapon.
+Reduces the Committed Essence cost of an attuned artifact weapon by half, round up.

 ### War Lion Stance